-Our team of specialists in company registration in Malaysia provides a wide category of company formation services to local and foreign investors who want to enter a business activity here.
-Our representatives can offer assistance for the incorporation of any of the company types prescribed by the Malaysian legislation.
+Our team of specialists in company registration in Malaysia provides a wide range of company formation services to local and foreign investors who want to enter a business activity here.
+Our representatives can offer assistance for the incorporation of any company type prescribed by the Malaysian legislation.
 With an extensive experience on the incorporation process requirements, our specialists in company formation in Malaysia can facilitate the registration of a business, respecting the rules and regulations of the local legislation.